 Short on time or crafting skills?
-Make a trendy Halloween wreath in a flash from canning jar rings and washi tape.
+Homemade Halloween decorations don't get any simpler than this wreath made from canning jar rings and washi tape.
 Thread the jazzed-up rings on wire, twist the ends to retain a circular shape, and hang.
-Here's how.

 Updating upholstery for Halloween is simple with a stenciled accent pillow.
 Adhere stencil letters to a white decorator pillow using stencil adhesive, and apply black fabric paint with a stencil brush.
 Spell a seasonal greeting with the letters, changing the font on one word to make it stand out.